 The Zorg

-A series of unpredictable weather events and navigational errors led the ship drastically off course, running low on supplies.
-To save the crew and the most valuable slaves, the ship's captain decided to throw over a hundred slaves, mostly women and children, overboard.
+Exposing the reality of the slave trade through the lens of the Zorg's voyage from the Netherlands to West Africa and from there onto the West Indies, where a series of unpredictable weather events and navigational errors led to the ship sailing off course and running low on supplies.
+To save the crew and the most valuable slaves, the ship's captain threw more than a hundred slaves overboard, only to then claim for their loss on insurance.

 This remarkable, riveting book about a famous event of nearly two and a half centuries ago finds a raft of new information that generations of historians (myself included) have missed.
 And the episode involved was not just one more atrocity onboard a slave ship at sea; it was the spark that helped ignite the greatest human rights movement of all time.